Objective Momentum Barriers in Wall Turbulence

-In comparison, the PDF associated with the closest candidate UMZ interface to the MTB, $u/u_{cl}=0.76$, exhibits a much less pronounced peak around zero.
+In comparison, the PDF associated with the closest candidate UMZ interface to the MTB, $u/u_{cl}=0.76$, exhibits a subtle but much less pronounced peak around zero.
 Note that this surfaces experiences more than three times the momentum flux across it than the MTB interface.
 The other two velocity isosurfaces, including the quiescent cored interface, exhibit similar minor peaks around zero, with much more uniform and random alignment of surface normals when compared to the momentum barrier field vectors.
-This confirms our previous suspicion that flux is only minimized across this surface because of its location in a less turbulent region of the flow, and not because it behaves as a physically significant barrier.
+This confirms our previous suspicion that flux is primarily minimized across this surface because of its location in a less turbulent region of the flow, and not because it behaves as a physically significant barrier.
 This is somewhat unsurprising as a simple wall-parallel plane in the neighborhood of the $u/u_{cl}=0.95$ level surface has a lower geometric objective momentum flux than the quiescent core boundary.
 However, for each contour $u/u_{cl}=0.76,$ 0.88, and 0.95, there are small sections of near tangency with the underlying momentum barriers.
 While velocity contours and momentum barriers are clearly not equivalent, this again suggests that method of momentum barrier identification is likely a beneficial avenue for investigating statistical signatures.

-Lastly, the non-physical nature and limited momentum transport blocking ability of the quiescent core UMZ interface can be exhibited with a simple comparison.
-Taking the UMZ suggestion by \citet{Kwon2014}, we determine the average height of the interface and replace it with a wall-parallel plane placed at that height.
-The geometric objective momentum flux through this arbitrary plane ($\Psi=59$) is actually lower than the momentum flux through the interface suggested by UMZ theory ($\Psi=63$).
-In other words, a simple wall-parallel plane in the neighborhood of the $u/u_{cl}=0.95$ level surface is a more suitable candidate for a momentum barrier than a UMZ interface.
-For the MTB, though lying in a region of relatively large $\Delta\mathbf{v}$, its flux ($\Psi=101$) is nearly half that of the flux through its average wall-parallel plane ($\Psi=196$).
+We have found the diffusive momentum transport blocking abilities of MTBs in the momentum barrier fields to be consistent in time frames spanning the entire DNS simulations.
+Focusing on $1.2h \times 0.5h \times 0.2h$ domains, we calculated TSE fields for 25 frames, generating more than 100 GB of TSE data.
+The PDF of normalized flux angles consistently follows similar behavior to that seen Figure \ref{fig:TNTI3}, with an effective approximation to underlying invariant manifolds of the barrier equations.